Filloas de Leche Gallego

 - Add the milk, water and salt.
 Whisk all ingredients until blended well.

 - Add the flour, little by little, to avoid creating lumps.
-Whisk with fork or with an electric mixer.
+Then, whisk with fork or with an electric mixer.
+You want a thin consistency so you might have to play with the amount of milk, water and flour.

 - Next, heat up a frying pan, greasing it with the bacon fat on a fork.